xxxifan/DevBox/README.md

 UI

     |BaseActivity
-    |-BasePagerActivity
+    |--BasePagerActivity
     |BaseFragment
-    |-BasePagerFragment
+    |--BasePagerFragment
-    |-BaseRecyclerFragment
+    |--BaseRecyclerFragment

 >BaseActivity

-is a Activity extended from AppCompatActivity, which support Toolbar with LinearLayout or Framelayout, translucent status bar and nav bar.
+is a Activity extended from AppCompatActivity, which support Toolbar with LinearLayout or Framelayout, translucent status bar and nav bar and DrawerLayout support.
 Also, I introduced a class named ActivityConfig, and a fragment version especially for my BaseRecyclerFragment, which integrated a set of visual configs, like the functions I've talked above.

 >BasePagerActivity